Stop measuring days by degree of productivity and start experiencing them by degree of presence. —Alan Watts

 The key to staying mindful is consistency and bringing attention to the present moment without judgment.
 Start small and gradually incorporate these exercises into your daily routine, opening the door to the many benefits of mindfulness.

-Mindful Exercises
+Touchstone Exercises

 If you have a question or want to schedule a FREE coaching session…